-This section will help you to increase your acumen in the field of finance and stock markets, merger and acquisitions.
+This section will help you to increase your acumen in the field of finance and stock markets, mergers, and acquisitions.
 Major happenings during the year can be asked in your exams or interviews, hence read these sections thoroughly.

 A great practice would be to take note of all the facts and important news separately.
 Maintain a small notebook and keep noting them down.
 Revise these notes before the exam or before the interview.
-This will help you to remember the event on the final D day.
+This will help you to remember the event on the final D-day.

 What to avoid while reading newspapers:

 - Avoid going through the unnecessary advertisements given in the newspaper